bbux-dev/datacraft/docs/FIELDSPECS.md

 ```

 ## Range
-A range spec is used to generate a range of integers.
+A range spec is used to generate a range of values.
 The ranges are inclusive for start and end.
+The start, stop, and step can be integers or
+floating point numbers.

-The weightedref Field Spec structure is:
+The range Field Spec structure is:
 ```json
 {
   "<field name>": {